-Jacksonville students who aspire to lead special education classrooms can find undergraduate and/or graduate degree options at a couple of institutions.
-This article focuses on the courses and fieldwork required in the schools' programs.
+Jacksonville students who aspire to lead special education classrooms can find undergraduate and/or graduate degree options at a few institutions.
+This article focuses on the courses and fieldwork required in two schools' programs.
 It also includes a table of statistics that presents a variety of facts on the colleges, ranging from info on campus settings to graduation rates.

 Find schools that offer these popular programs

 - Teaching Special Education - Autism

 - Teaching Special Education - Emotional Disturbances